gethiox/HIDI/README.md

 # HIDI
-Flexible HID to MIDI application
+Flexible HID to MIDI translation layer
 ![no china usb midi](./docs/hidi-logo.png)

 # Purpose of this project
 This application is a translation layer between HID devices like keyboards or gamepads and MIDI interface with a bunch of useful features:

-- Any number of customized MIDI mappings, easily switchable by a precise binding (currently included Piano and Accordion)
+- Any number of customized MIDI mappings, easily switchable by a precise binding, currently included Piano and Accordion (chromatic layout like lumatone or LinnStrument)
 - Making use of analog gamepad input to control things such as pitch-bend or CC (also configurable).
 - octave (F1-F2), semitone (F3-F4), mapping (F5-F6) channel (F7-F8) controls.
 - customizable multinote mode with just one press of a button, simply hold any number of desired additional intervals